 Some instances of AI performed automation include identifying ways to improve how processors or information work.
 What this means is that just like how customer journey orchestration works with external customers, companies will be able to automate the information flow from one system to another system internally as well.

-3) On-the-job Training
+3. On-the-job Training

-As you know, learning does not stop once the employee settle into their job role.
+As you know, learning does not stop once the employee settles into their job role.
 AI is going to play a critical role in ensuring that employees continue to learn even while they are in the job.

 For example, Honeywell, a multinational company has developed tools that employ AR and VR along with AI for capturing the experience of work and for extracting insights from it that can then be transferred to new employees.
-In this, employees while they are working wear AR headsets.
+In this, employees, while they are working, wear AR headsets.

-The information from the video image is also employed to develop AR tools that offer real time feedback while engineers carry out their job, alerting them when their danger or setting reminders regarding their routine tasks.
+The information from the video image is also employed to develop AR tools that offer real-time feedback while engineers carry out their job, alerting them when their danger or setting reminders regarding their routine tasks.

-4) Recruitment & Onboarding
+4. Recruitment & Onboarding

 With Pymetrics, which provides tools that use a series of games driven by the principles of neuroscience, employers can assess the candidates before they are called in for an interview.

-When the AI enabled system finds that a particular candidate is not a suitable fit for that job role, it will automatically identify another role that they are suited for and recommend them to apply for that job role.
+When the AI-enabled system finds that a particular candidate is not a suitable fit for that job role, it will automatically identify another role that they are suited for and recommend them to apply for that job role.

 Chatbots enabled by AI are the new rage when we talk about onboarding.
-This would be a great tool that can help new hires to settle into their roles and adjust with the different facets of the organization that they have joined.
+This would be a great tool that can help new hires to settle into their roles and adjust to the different facets of the organization that they have joined.

 Let’s take the example of Unabot, a chatbot employed by multinational consumer goods manufacturer Unilever to understand the use of chatbots in onboarding.
 Unabot uses natural language processing(NLP) to respond to employee queries in plain human language.
 Employees can get information on everything from how to handle their HR and payroll issues to where to catch their shuttle bus to the office.

 For example, with AI you can easily identify employees with specific characteristics that make them the perfect match for leadership opportunities.
-You might also be able to identify complementary skill set within your team which can help you to create new working groups.
-This becomes critical when you are working with a geographically diverse workforce, employees spread across countries and with work from home kind of policies.
+You might also be able to identify the complementary skill set within your team which can help you to create new working groups.
+This becomes critical when you are working with a geographically diverse workforce, employees spread across countries, and with work from home kind of policies.
 AI can aid you in all this.

-6) Workplace Surveillance
+6. Workplace Surveillance

 A survey found that more than 50% of companies with a turnover above $750 million employ digital data-gathering tools for monitoring employee performance and activities.
-This also consists of analyzing the email content to determine the employee engagement and satisfaction levels.
+This also consists of analyzing the email content to determine employee engagement and satisfaction levels.

-There are also certain companies today that use tracking devices to determine the frequency of breaks and use audio analytics to monitor the stress level in voices when the employees communicate with each other.
+There are also certain companies today that use tracking devices to determine the frequency of breaks and use audio analytics to monitor the stress level invoices when the employees communicate with each other.

 For example, Blizzard Activision, a video publishing company recently announced their plans to give incentives to employees who allow the company to track their health through specialized apps such as Fitbit.
 The idea behind this is that the company will be able to anonymous, aggregated data to determine the areas where the health of the employees as a whole can be enhanced.